aneasystone/github-trending/README.md

 ## Javascript

+* 【2023-12-29】[shyamtawli / devFind](https://github.com/shyamtawli/devFind) - devFind is an open source project that aims to create a platform for developers to showcase their skills and connect with potential collaborators, all in a user-friendly and searchable format.
 * 【2023-12-28】[rphlr / 42-Evals](https://github.com/rphlr/42-Evals) - A curated collection of official 42 School evaluation sheets 📄✅, complete with a user-friendly web interface for streamlined navigation and self-assessment. 🖥️🚀 Explore, prepare, and excel in your peer evaluations.
 For the full experience, visit my web page!
 * 【2023-12-28】[naveeddogar / KING-MD](https://github.com/naveeddogar/KING-MD) - A Multi Device WhatsApp Bot Create By Naveed Dogar 🍁
 * 【2023-12-26】[zeon-studio / hugoplate](https://github.com/zeon-studio/hugoplate) - Hugoplate is a free starter template built with Hugo and TailwindCSS that will save you hours of work.